jakobytes/elias-1848/README.md

   The processed files are created in data/work/filtered.
 - Run lonnrot_exceptions.py on data/raw/kr/kr01-53.xml to include the following in the final corpus.
 They consist of material that E. Lönnrot had in 1948 but were published by him at a later date.
-(COPIED THE OUTPUT MANUALLY to data/work/filtered/kr)
   - Kalevala (1849)
   - Elias Lönnrot : Suomen Kansan arwoituksia ynnä 189 Wiron arwoituksen kanssa (1851)
   - Suomen Kansan Muinaisia Loitsurunoja toimittanut Elias Lönnrot (1880)